Learn about The Laravel Controller And its Basic Concept

 Controller middleware has two approaches, which are below.

-One approach, you need to assign middleware inside route files.
+One approach is to assign middleware inside route files.

 Route::get('profile','UserController@userProfile')->middleware('auth');